-The National Female Condom Coalition (NFCC) and Universal Access to Female Condoms (UAFC) sponsored the second annual Global Female Condom Day on September 16, 2013.
-The 2013 Global Female Condom Day drew greater attention and participation than in the previous year.
+The National Female Condom Coalition (NFCC) and Universal Access to Female Condoms (UAFC) sponsored the third annual Global Female Condom Day on September 16, 2014.
+The 2014 Global Female Condom Day drew greater attention and participation than in the previous year.
 Public events highlighting the need for access to female condoms and promoting their use in family planning and disease prevention were organized around the world and in the U.S., including events specifically initiated or co-sponsored by the Company.
+The Company assembled five internationally recognized health experts and sexual health advocates to record their insights on the challenges and opportunities facing female condom use in the U.S. and around the world, which was made available on Global Female Condom Day.

 Globally, the Company has a multilingual website that provides downloadable training and education information in English, Portuguese, Spanish and French, which is viewed approximately 1,500 times per month.
-The Company also has a multilingual YouTube channel for FC2 animation and instructions and was viewed approximately 9 million times during 2013.
+The Company also has a multilingual YouTube channel for FC2 animation and instructions which has been viewed more than 10 million times since it was launched in December 2012.

-Outside of the U.S., 133 training and education sessions were held in 7 countries, with an estimated 20,000 people participating in the sessions in 2013.
-In addition, 30 countries asked for and received information and advice on training and education.
+Outside of the U.S., 184 training and education sessions were held in 7 countries, with an estimated 118,000 people participating in the sessions in 2014.
+In addition, persons in 40 countries asked for and received information and advice on training and education.